Prevention of Separation Anxiety in Puppies: How and When to Introduce and Build on Alone Time

 One of the reasons is, that when it comes to puppies, everyone seems to have an opinion, internet is filled with conflicting advice, which often makes it difficult for new puppy guardians to know what is the right thing to do, when it comes to teaching your puppy to spend time alone.

 Do you let your puppy sleep in the bedroom, do you sleep downstairs with them, or will you be making a ‘rod for your own back’?
-Is ‘starting as you mean to go on’ and having them in the kitchen overnight?
+Is ‘starting as you mean to go on’ and having them in the kitchen overnight a right thing to do?

 Do you leave them alone from day one, so they get used to it?